Programs : Brochure

 |Program Manager||Darielle Horsey | firstname.lastname@example.org|

 The purpose of this program is to provide students of Spanish with an opportunity to apply their knowledge of the language and the culture in a total immersion experience.
-Program includes 28 hours of Spanish language classes, 12 hours of Salsa dancing, a seminar on culture, weekly guided visits to places of interest in Quito, one one-day excursion to Otavalo, and one three-day excursion to Baños.
+Program includes Spanish language classes, service learning, weekly guided visits to places of interest in Quito, one one-day excursion to Otavalo, and one three-day excursion to Baños.
 Students will participate in Service Learning activities at the Guardería Semillas, a daycare center for disadvantaged children ages 1 to 5 funded by the Ministry of Social Well Being and by private donations.
 Students will help with improvement projects of facilities and will also be involved in organizing games and other activities for the children.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.